Blueberry Chiffon Cake

 Layer your cooled cake with generous swoops of blueberry-tinted cream, ensuring each bite contains the perfect balance of cake, compote, and frosting.

-Blueberry Chiffon Cake Recipe Pin it
+Blueberry Chiffon Cake Recipe Save

 Blueberry Chiffon Cake Recipe | kitchenscroll.com